-In this lab you will be controlling your two one degree of freedom systems and your two degree of freedom system that you previously modeled.
+In this lab you will be controlling your two one degree of freedom systems that you previously modeled.

 You will need your model files for each system.
-You also need to download the Lab7 files from the class directory.
+You also need to download the Lab6 files from the class directory.

 Design Specifications: For each of your systems, you should try and adjust your parameters until you have achieved the following: